PatchRhythm/Basic-Space-Game/README.md

 # My-First-Java-Game
-This is just a demo, and it does not currently have a re-spawn method, score, or a restart button.
-You just hit the x and run it again.
-But all the code was typed and coded by me, and critiqued for accuracy.
+This is just a demo.
+It's a Java program.
+All the code was typed and coded by me, and critiqued for accuracy.

 This project is functional in the aspect of what I've learned so far.
 It still needs score tracking, enemy re-spawn, a menu system, game over when enemies are gone, and a restart button.